 That’s because the platform provided you with access to thousands of potential clients who were browsing it in search of the perfect teacher for them.

-The downside here is that unlike an online teaching company, iTalki do not guarantee you a fixed lesson rate.
+The downside here is that, unlike an online teaching company, iTalki does not guarantee you a fixed lesson rate.
 You set the rate.
 But that rate is very much determined by what the market is willing to bear.

-As more and more teachers have joined the platform, there has been immense pressure on prices and you can find English lessons going for 10 USD per hour!
+As more and more teachers have joined the platform, there has been immense pressure on prices.
+The average salary for a professional Italki teacher is $15 per hour and the average rate for a tutor (someone without qualifications) is $10 per hour.

 Obviously, that’s not a sustainable rate, especially given that the platform, like most others, takes a 15% cut of the amount.
 As a freelancer, you’re also expected to declare that income to your local tax office.
 So the math is not on your side here.
 The commission rate can be even higher though!